 3 – Save + 1 mw to all units within 3″

-The above is for combat phase – for shooting only Azyrite Halo and Sigmarite Thundershield apply.
+The above is for combat phase & shooting phase.

 Lord Celestant on Stardrake

 I love this model.
 Have done since I bought and painted it on release.
 I’ve been playing it since before it was strong and i cannot leave it behind.
-My model is wardamaged and has had so many tournament accidents that I’m tempted to buy a new one and I’ll probably try to run two in a list (knowing me).
+My model is wardamaged and has had so many tournament accidents that I’m tempted to buy a new one and I’ll probably try to run two in a list (cough, cough, oh who wrote this?)

 This model is durable and reflects many mortal wounds.
 It can also reach out and touch buffing characters that thought they were oh so safe.